Parents & Family Site

 Bon Appétit is Otterbein's food service provider.
 Bon Appétit is a company committed to controlling its carbon footprint by using locally produced food.
 On-campus dining options include: the Cardinal’s Nest, our main cafeteria; the OtterDen, a made-to-order grill restaurant in the Campus Center; the Roost Express deli in Roush Hall; and the OtterBean Café in the library.

 Security in the Residence Halls

 Security in the residence halls is very important.
 The Campus Police Department is committed to providing a safe, friendly atmosphere through high-quality service and programs.
 Our officers have received training and certification through the Ohio Peace Officer Training Commission (OPOTC) and are commissioned as police officers.
-The transition from campus security to campus police takes place in fall 2011.

 Throughout the year, the Campus Police staff presents programs in the residence halls on a variety of topics, including Active Shooter Training, Spring Break Awareness, Self-Defense Classes, and many more.
 Encourage your student to take advantage of these free opportunities.
 More information on these programs can be found here.